chakra-ui/chakra-ui/migration.md

   circular avatars.

-- Theming Support: All design related decisions for the Avatar are located in `theme.componenents.Avatar`. this means you can customize to suit your brand needs.
+- Theming Support: All design related decisions for the Avatar are located in `theme.components.Avatar`. this means you can customize to suit your brand needs.

 - Added `getInitials` prop to allow users manage how initials are generated from name

 # Breadcrumb

-# Migration Notes

 ## Changes